 On a professional level, as a Massachusetts car accident attorney, I’m grateful that – finally – a ban on hand-held cell phone use while driving has been signed into law.
 I’ve been publicly advocating for this for a few years now, and Gov. Charlie Baker finally signed the measure into law this past Monday.
 Very briefly, the new law’s provisions:

 - Use of hand-held electronic devices while driving a motor vehicle – importantly, whether cell phones or otherwise – is banned beginning February 23, 2020.
 That’s 90 days after the law was signed by the governor, but the law provides a grace period through to March 31, 2020, which means that drivers who are cited for violation of the law prior to March 31, will receive a warning, not a fine.
 As a Boston injuries attorney who has seen far too many preventable injuries caused by driver cell phone use, I thought that this additional grace period was unnecessary, and represented too much of a politics-based concession to the members of the Flat Earth Society who claimed that drivers would “need time to adjust”.
-My response: Please.
+My immediate response: Please.
+No further comment needed.
 At any rate, from April 1, 2020 forward, violators will be hit with fines, as discussed further below.
 Aside from my observation above about the unnecessary ‘grace period’, inside each of the additional bullets below are my thoughts as an attorney who deals every day with accidents and injuries that are caused by Massachusetts distracted driving accidents.

 - Drivers can make and receive phone calls while driving – only if they are using hands-free technology or a Bluetooth-enabled device.
 The new law also allows drivers to use “single tap or swipe” function to activate hands-free mode.
 Objection: Allowing drivers to continue to talk with other people who are not in the vehicle, by any means – hands-free or not, distracts the driver’s attention from the road.
 That can’t be avoided, and allowing hands-free cell phone use ignores this reality.
 These provisions were presented as “solutions” to the underlying problem of distracted driving, and in my professional view they are not solutions, but smokescreens presented as ‘solutions’.
 They will not solve the problem of distracted driving, which is mental distraction from the road.
 Obvious question: If a drivers holding something in their hands is the problem – if physicality is the issue here – then why don’t we ban holding coffees or similar while driving?
 The answer would be “Because holding a coffee doesn’t distract the driver’s thoughts and Attention from the road”.
 Correct.
 No further questions.